goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - React-Redux is thrid library that we are going to use to make sure that react in redux can talk to each other.
 - It has a bunch of helper functions inside of it to get redux to work nicely with react.

+## 43. Song app Overview

+- This time we are going to use react with redux to build the app
+- We are going to create two reducers(Song list reducer, Selected song reducer) and one action creators(select song) into redux side application.
+- Using action creatore, we are going to change the state.
+- If you want to change what the currently selected song is we are gong to call the action creator(select song).
+That will dispatch an action and tell selected song reducer to update its data and reflect the new current present picked song.